keighty/keighty.github.io/source/_posts/2014-01-18-opensource-setup-git-checkout-the-ego.md

 ##``git checkout`` the Ego.

 In the interests of giving back to the software community, I have been looking for an active open-source project to contribute to.
 I am working to gain mastery of ruby on rails, so naturally I gravitate towards projects of that ilk.
-Unfortunately, I have gained just enough knowledge to be a little smug, so when I found a project I wanted to work on I scrolled immediately to the README and started scanning.
-The first block of text was headed by:
+Unfortunately, I have gained just enough knowledge to be a little smug, so when I found a project I wanted to work on I scrolled immediately to the README and started scanning.<!--more--> The first block of text was headed by:

 ###Start here if this is your first ruby on rails project...